-Reducing the number of spare seats on school transport limits the potential for parents to purchase these for their children to facilitate attendance at out-of-catchment schools.
+Negative Impact Reducing the number of spare seats on school transport limits the potential for parents to purchase these for their children to facilitate attendance at out-of-catchment schools.
 This could have the greatest impact on those families living in rural areas served by limited public services.

-Other characteristics are either not applicable or relevant to the delivery of this service as no distinction is made when delivering the service.

-Sale of spare seats generates income for the Council.
+Neutral Impact Other characteristics are either not applicable or relevant to the delivery of this service as no distinction is made when delivering the service.
+Issues or Opportunities that may need to be addressed Sale of spare seats generates income for the Council.
+Community Cohesion If it is relevant to your area you should also consider the impact on community cohesion.

-Directorate / Service Area Officer undertaking the assessment CFA / Learning / Schools Partnership Service Name: Guy Dickens Service / Document / Function being assessed Reduction in Foundation Learning Budgets, Ending subsidy for The Key school information service.
-Job Title: Head of Service Business PlanProposal Number(if relevant) Contact details: guy.dickens@cambridgeshire.gov.uk Aims and Objectives of Service / Document / Functio 'n The Schools Partnerships Service (SPS) has the responsibility for:
+Directorate / Service Area Officer undertaking the assessment CFA / Learning / Schools Partnership Service Name: Guy Dickens Service / Document / Function being assessed ion Learning Budgets, Ending chool information service.
+Job Title: Head of Service Business Plan Contact details: guy.dickens@cambridgeshire.gov.uk Proposal Number (if relevant) A/R.6.604

+The Schools Partnerships Service (SPS) has the responsibility for: